 If any questions please call the ASI Government Office at 916-278-6784.

-Other policies and/or laws find out if you don’t know!
+Other policies and restrictions- find out if you don’t know!

 - Time, Place & Manner Restrictions on Speech-Related Activities (includes posting policies) have been updated in October 2016 and are enforced by Student Organizations & Leadership.